 The bottom line

 Testosterone is an important hormone that helps men to maintain a normal sperm count, sexual function, and muscle and bone strength.
 Low testosterone can cause a low sex drive and, as a consequence, erectile dysfunction.
-If you are experiencing erectile dysfunction or other symptoms of low testosterone, it’s best to take an At-Home Health MOT to help you determine if low testosterone is a contributing factor.
+If you are experiencing erectile dysfunction or other symptoms of low testosterone, it’s best to take a blood test to help you determine if low testosterone is a contributing factor.